gospel-desk/www.logstown.com/the-twelve-believers/st-nathanael/index.md

 Philip said to him, Come and see.

-Jesus saw Nathanael coming to him, and said about him, **Behold, an Israelite indeed, in whom is no deceit!**
+Jesus saw Nathanael coming to him, and said about him, <u>Behold, an Israelite indeed, in whom is no deceit!</u>

 Nathanael said to him, How do you know me?